-On the day prior to your treatment you may be asked to withhold some of your blood pressure medication so as not to interfere with the blood pressure response during the actual stent procedure.
+On the day before your treatment, you may be asked to withhold some of your blood pressure medication.
+This is so it does not interfere with the blood pressure response during the actual stent procedure.

 On the morning of the stent procedure, make sure you take aspirin and other blood thinning medication.
 Tell your doctor about any allergies you have, especially to contrast dye or iodine.
-Tell your doctor if you cannot take aspirin, since aspirin and other medications are usually begun prior to a procedure and continued for several months afterwards.
+Tell your doctor if you cannot take aspirin since aspirin and other medications are usually begun before a procedure and continued for several months afterward.
 Blood pressure medicines should be withheld the morning of the procedure.
 Do not eat any solid food on the morning of the procedure.

 Medications and Risk Factor Changes

 Medications typically prescribed include aspirin, Plavix®, Coumadin® (also known as Warfarin), or Ticlid®.
 These medications lower the risk of blood clots.
 In addition, your doctor may prescribe medications to manage your blood pressure or cholesterol.

 Once you are in the angiographic suite, you will be moved onto an x-ray table.
 Your surgeon will perform the procedure through an artery in your leg or arm, so your groin area or the arm will be washed with an antibiotic solution and covered with a sterile sheet.
 Your doctor will inject a local anesthetic (numbing medicine) into the area where the catheters will be inserted.
 You may feel a sting when the needle is put into your groin and a brief warm sensation when the medicine is injected.

 Next, your doctor will insert the guiding catheter into your artery.
 Your doctor will inject contrast (x-ray dye) into the guiding catheter to allow him to see the arteries in your neck and brain.
 Your face and neck may feel warm or flushed when this happens, but this usually goes away after a short time.